top of page

 Sweden is part to a great number of bilateral tax treaties with other countries.
 Also, these tax treaties have a permanent establishment provision, which can be applied to non-Swedish companies.
 In some cases, it is more beneficial to apply the tax treaty, since for example the treaty has the twelve month construction/installation clause that offers extended protection for foreign companies.

-What are the consequences of a Permanent Establishment in Sweden
+What are the consequences of a Permanent Establishment in Sweden?

 If a company has a permanent establishment in Sweden, it will be liable to Swedish Corporate Income Tax at 20,6 %.
 The tax liability does only cover income that is attributable to the permanent establishment.
 Hence, the non-Swedish company is only subject to Swedish Corporate Income Tax on income tied to the activity in Sweden.